-The Sub-Investment Manager engages directly with management teams of companies through a robust ESG engagement program.
-The Sub-Investment Manager views this direct engagement with companies, as an important part of its investment process (including the investment selection process).
-Companies that are not receptive to engagement are less likely to be held (or to continue to be held) by the Portfolio.
+The Manager views this direct engagement with issuers, as an important part of its investment process (including the investment selection process).
+Issuers that are not receptive to engagement are less likely to be held (or to continue to be held) by the Portfolio.

-This program is focused on in-person meetings and conference calls to understand ESG risks, opportunities, and assess good corporate governance practices of companies.
-As part of the direct engagement process, the Sub-Investment Manager may set objectives for the companies to attain.
-These objectives as well as the company's progress with respect to same are monitored and tracked by the Sub-Investment Manager through an internal NB engagement tracker.
+This program is focused on in-person meetings and conference calls to understand ESG risks, opportunities, and assess good corporate governance practices of issuers.
+As part of the direct engagement process, the Manager may set objectives for the issuers to attain.
+These objectives as well as the issuers' progress with respect to same are monitored and tracked by the Manager through an internal NB engagement tracker.